Technology

 Data Analyst Salary Overview

-The Data Analyst is a sought-after profession in the United States with a median annual salary of $73,500.
-Compensation typically ranges from $43,200 for entry-level positions to $118,600 for experienced professionals in high-demand markets.
+The Data Analyst is one of the most important roles in the Technology sector of the US economy in 2026.
+With a median annual salary of $73,500, compensation for this position ranges from $43,200 at the entry level to $118,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Data Analyst in the US earns between $43,200 and $118,600 per year, with a median of $73,500.